 Yoga also enables a person to experience divine love, which comes only from God, the soul’s mother, father, friend, savior, and sweetheart.
 This love plays a melody on the strings of the mind that enraptures the soul.
 It is better experienced than described.

 Last but not the least, Rajyoga enables a person to control his mind and economies on thoughts.
 One is freed from purposeless and negative thoughts.
 In short, it can be said that meditation brings fulfillment in life.

-By practice of meditation, a person can be in harmony with nature, at peace with the self, in concord with others and in accord with the Creator.
+By the practice of meditation, a person can be in harmony with nature, at peace with the self, in concord with others, and in accord with the Creator.
 The mind is not in conflict with the intellect and one’s actions neither harm nature nor contravene God’s injunctions.